tc39/notes/es7/2017-01/jan-25.md

 JHD: They break once in a while.

-JL: You should remember the problems with stack frame elision from the tail call discussions.
+JLZ: You should remember the problems with stack frame elision from the tail call discussions.

 JHD: again, during these discussions, stacks came up.
 Mark or I, one of us said we are not intending to normatively require or prevent omissions